Ross River Dam

-The Ross River Dam is a rock and earthfill-filled embankment dam across the Ross River, located between Kelso and Mount Stuart in the City of Townsville in northern Queensland, Australia.
-Built initially for flood control, Lake Ross, the impoundment created by the dam, serves as one of the major potable water supplies for the region.
+The Ross River Dam is an earth- and rock-filled embankment dam across the Ross River, located between Kelso and Mount Stuart in the City of Townsville in North Queensland, Australia.
+Built initially for flood control, Lake Ross, the impoundment created by the dam, serves as one of the major water supplies for the region, and provides approximately 85 percent of the city's potable water.

-The dam reached 250% capacity in February 2019 as a result of mass rainfall and flooding in the area.
+The reservoir reached 250% capacity in February 2019 as a result of mass rainfall and flooding in the area.

 Location and features

-The dam was constructed by Leighton Contractors in 1971 for the purposes of flood mitigation and water storage.
-The dam was an attempt to address Townsville's dual water concerns--abundance and scarcity--and added to the city's long history of attempting to tame the natural environment.
+The dam was constructed by Leighton Contractors between 1971 and 1974 for the purposes of flood mitigation and water storage.
+The dam was an attempt to address Townsville's dual water concerns, abundance and scarcity.
+The initial capacity of the reservoir was 73,000 ML.

 In the 1980s, the second stage of the dam necessitated a deviation of the Flinders Highway and Mount Isa railway line (which previously ran straight north-south) to be further east.
 This was completed by 1986 and resulted in the closure of Toonpan and Barringha railway stations on the removed route; they were not re-established on new route.

-Following a 2007 upgrade of facilities, the dam has a capacity of 250000 ML and an earth rock embankment 8.67 km in length and 34.4 m high.
-The reservoir has a catchment area of 750 km2 with a controlled gated spillway.
-The reservoir has a current capacity of 233187 ML of water; and can hold up to 803565 ML of water in flood mitigation.

-When the dam gates open, water spills over into the Ross River.
-Visitors may view the dam from a viewing platform at Ross Park.
-The Ross Dam Pump Station supplies up to 232 ML of water to the Douglas Water Treatment Plant, where the water undergoes aeration, sedimentation, rapid sand filtration and chlorination treatment before being pumped to the reservoir where the water is distributed to Townsville.

-At the base of the dam and on the banks of the Ross River is Ross Park, part of Riverway, with facilities for picnics or barbecues, as well as public toilets at this location.
+The resultant capacity of the reservoir increased to 417000 ML.